 - Reduce benzene emissions from gas stations through installation of advanced vapor recovery technology.

 - Ensure levels of ground-level ozone and particulate matter at or below the lowest levels recommended by the EPA Clean Air Scientific Advisory Committee.

 - Minimize ground-level ozone by monitoring for VOCs and nitrogen oxides (NOx) and using the results to inform programs that locate and effectively reduce emissions from industrial and other sources.

-- Improve the effectiveness of air quality initiatives through use of data from 311 complaints to improve the effectiveness of air quality initiatives.
+- Improve the effectiveness of air quality initiatives through use of data from 311 complaints.

 - Improve enforcement of noise, after-hours work, and dust ordinances.